 1. Are there current discussions about the question of whether cross-border activities of foundations or other non-profit organisations and their donors are protected by the fundamental freedoms of the EC Treaty?
 Have there been any changes to your country's legislation, resulting from the Persche, Stauffer, Missionswerk or other relevant ECJ judgments, or are changes being discussed?
-Any changes being discussed with regard to the free movement of trust structures resulting from the Panayi Trust and Olsen and Others cases?

-Due to the liberal design of foundation law and incorporation theory in Liechtenstein, there is no need to adapt this legislation or discuss such measures.
-Rather, this most recent confirmatory case law confirms the legal view in Liechtenstein.

-- 2. Has the fight against terrorism and financial crime led to the introduction in recent years of new laws/rules affecting the foundation sector (e.g. implementation of EU Anti Money Laundering Directive, or reactions to recommendations of the Financial Action Task Force)?
-Has it for example become more difficult to: - □ Set up a public-benefit foundation - □ Obtain permission to transfer funds across borders - □ If able to transfer of funds across borders, has the process become more burdensome administratively - □ Open a new bank account - □ Maintain a bank account - □ Fund certain activities - □ Fund certain regions/countries - □ Fund certain organisations (please explain the reason foreign funding restriction?) - □ Report to authorities/deal with administration - ☑ Other: In Liechtenstein, there is a zero-tolerance policy as far as money laundering and financing of terrorism is concerned.
+Any changes being discussed with regard to the free movement of trust structures resulting from the Panayi Trust and Olsen and Others ed to adapt this legislation or discuss such measures.
+Rather, this most recent confirmatory case or confirms the legal view in Liechtenstein.
+2. ne La s the fight against terrorism and financial crime led to the introduction in recent years of w laws/rules affecting the foundation sector (e.g. implementation of EU Anti Money undering Directive, or reactions to recommendations of the Financial Action Task rce)?
+Has it for example become more difficult to: Set up a public-benefit foundation Obtain permission to transfer funds across borders If able to transfer of funds across borders, has the process become more burdensome administratively Open a new bank account Maintain a bank account Fund certain activities Fund certain regions/countries Fund certain organisations (please explain the reason - foreign funding restriction?)
+Report to authorities/deal with administration V Other: In Liechtenstein, there is a zero-tolerance policy as far as money laundering and financing of terrorism is concerned.
 The legislature has taken various steps in this regard.
-As a member of the European Economic Area, Liechtenstein has fully implemented the 4rd EU Money Laundering Directive (2015/849) and Commission Directive 2015/847. - 3.
-Does the national law consider foundations as obliged entities as defined by the Anti-Money Laundering Directive?

-4. Does the national law define/specify who is considered as a Beneficial Owner (BO) of a foundation?

-5. Does your country have a specific register for BO of legal entities/foundations or does the foundation/company/association register serve as a BO register?

-- 6. Are there any other recent trends or developments affecting the legal and fiscal environment for public-benefit foundations in your country such as one or more of the following? - a) Law revision in the pipeline
+As a member of the European Economic Area, Liechtenstein has fully implemented the 4rd EU Money Laundering Directive (2015/849) and Commission Directive 2015/847.
+3. es the national law consider foundations as obliged entities as defined by the Anti- oney Laundering Directive?
+Ye S. 4. es the national law define/specify who is considered as a Beneficial Owner (BO) of a undation?
+Ye S. 5. es your country have a specific register for BO of legal entities/foundations or does the undation/company/association register serve as a BO register?
+Ye S. 6. en e there any other recent trends or developments affecting the legal and fiscal vironment for public-benefit foundations in your country such as one or more of the lowing? a) Law revision in the pipeline